appserver-io/appserver/_posts/2015-01-28-the-webserver-basics.md

 ---
 layout: post
-title:  WebServer Basics
+title:  Webserver Basics
 date:   2015-01-28 19:24:00
 author: zelgerj
 categories: [webserver]
 ---

-As you may already know, the appserver has a fully http/1.1 compliant [webserver](<https://github.com/appserver-io/webserver>) included which is build upon our [multithreaded server framework](<https://github.com/appserver-io/server>) which is also available open-source on github as well.
+As you may already know, the appserver has a fully http/1.1 compliant [Webserver](<https://github.com/appserver-io/webserver>) included which is build upon our [multithreaded server framework](<https://github.com/appserver-io/server>) which is also available open-source on github as well.

-Your vision is to replace webservers like apache, nginx or lighttpd in long terms by providing the same feature-set and giving you the opportunity to enhance it by just writing PHP code because its all written in PHP.
+Your vision is to replace Webservers like apache, nginx or lighttpd in long terms by providing the same feature-set and giving you the opportunity to enhance it by just writing PHP code because its all written in PHP.

-### How to configure the webserver?
+### How to configure the Webserver?

 At the beginning you have to set some main parameters for the server itself as shown in the example taken from our appserver main https-server configuration.